core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   authors of any future document providing such a framework are encouraged to provide an equivalent but machine-readable explanation of the mechanism specified here.

-* The registry for Uri-Path-Abbr values is set up such that first values can not have the most significant bit of the first byte set.
+* The registry for Uri-Path-Abbrev values is set up such that first values can not have the most significant bit of the first byte set.

   This allows future documents to reuse the option for any CBOR expressions, e.g. the path component of a CRI {{?I-D.ietf-core-href}}.